Updated March 15, 2024

 Packing light involves choosing items that are light and functional.
 Most data blockers are small and fit easily in a pocket or purse.
 The PortaPow 3rd Generation measures 4.4 by 1.6 centimetres (1.7 by 0.6 inches) and weighs 8 grams (0.3 ounces).

-If you’re a frequent traveller, digital nomad, or location-independent worker and occasionally use public charging stations, a USB data blocker will allow you to power up with confidence.
+If you’re a frequent traveller, digital nomad, or location-independent worker and occasionally use public charging stations, a USB data blocker will allow you to power up with confidence and not worry about what else other than electricity might be crawling up your charging cable.

 Might you be interested in these related posts?